munificent/craftinginterpreters/book/chunks-of-bytecode.md

 When we add an element, if the count is less than the capacity, then there is already available space in the array.
-We store the new element right in there and bump the count:
+We store the new element right in there and bump the count.

 <img src="image/chunks-of-bytecode/insert.png" alt="Storing an element in an
 array that has enough capacity." />

-If we have no spare capacity, then the process is a little more involved:
+If we have no spare capacity, then the process is a little more involved.

 <img src="image/chunks-of-bytecode/grow.png" alt="Growing the dynamic array
 before storing an element." class="wide" />